catalystneuro/dandi_s3_log_parser/README.md

 This step reduces the total file sizes from step (1) even further by reducing repeated object keys, though it does create a large number of small files.

-In summer of 2024, this brought 170 GB of reduced logs down to less than 80 GB.
+In summer of 2024, this brought 170 GB of reduced logs down to less than 80 GB (20 GB / 60 GB for `blobs`/`zarr`, respectively).

 ### 3. **Mapping**